jonschr/elodin-sections/README.md

 *This plugin requires the Advanced Custom Fields Pro plugin*

 # Style-ready classes
 A few classes have ben set up by default to allow for more flexibility for sections.
+These can be added at the bottom of each section.

 ## For use on all sections ##
 - *align-center* – aligns everything inside the section to center on desktop and tablet, but left-aligns it on mobile